An 18th Century Pleated Petticoat

 Hemming the side openings (pocket slits):

-Pleating the Skirt Panels:
+Pleating the Back Panel:

 Note: I like to do my pleating before I sew the panels together.
 It makes the whole process a lot less fiddly!